 What Is Continuity Editing In Film?
 A Quick Rundown.

-Continuity editing is cutting the film so that the audience doesn’t notice the edits.
-The meaning of continuity editing is to help the audience disband any disbelief that might otherwise arise from editing.
-Thus, continuity editing creates coherence through time and space (which is why it’s also called three-dimensional continuity) and keeps the audience immersed in the film’s fictional world (a.k.a. the movie’s diegesis).
+Continuity editing involves cutting the film so the audience doesn’t notice the edits.
+The goal is to help the audience disband any disbelief that might otherwise arise from editing.
+Continuity editing creates coherence through time and space (which is why it’s also called three-dimensional continuity) and keeps the audience immersed in the film’s fictional world (a.k.a. the movie’s diegesis).

 The invisible cut

-In continuity editing, the editor tries to create a seamless and natural flow between cuts, so they seem invisible to the audience.
+In continuity editing, the editor tries to create a seamless and natural flow between cuts, making them invisible to the audience.

-The cuts can be between two different camera angles of a person in the same location and time – but it can also take us from one point in time and space to another, without us even really noticing.
+The cuts can be between two different camera angles of a person in the same location and time, but they can also take us from one point in time and space to another without us even really noticing.

 Techniques used to ensure continuity in editing

 There are several ways continuity editing is achieved.
-However, the simple cut is by far the most dominant transition used between two frames.
+However, the simple cut is the most dominant transition between the two frames.

 The cut is sometimes softened with an audio J-cut or L-cut to smoothen the transition.
 Fades and crossfades are also used.

-Other effective techniques used are matching action (and cutting on action) to make a seamless transition between two shots.
+Other effective techniques include matching action (cutting on action) to create a seamless transition between two shots.

 The most famous example of a match cut is probably this cut from Stanley Kubrick’s 2001: A Space Odyssey (1968).
 Talk about being transferred in time and space in a single cut:

-It’s also important to follow the 180-degree rule and the 30-degree rule not to confuse the viewer – though, of course, there are exceptions to the rule.
+It’s also important to follow the 180-degree rule and the 30-degree rule to avoid confusing the viewer—though there are exceptions to both.

-Good continuity editing also traces the eyes of characters so that when a character is looking a something, it feels natural that it’s the next object we cut to.
+Good continuity editing also traces characters’ eyes so that when a character looks at something, it feels natural that it’s the next object we cut to.

 The same goes for when two (or more) characters are talking to each other.
-In that case, we must understand that the characters are looking at each other by establishing a good eyeline, which again is helped by not breaking the 180-degree rule.
+In that case, we must understand that the characters are looking at each other by establishing a good eyeline match, which again is helped by not breaking the 180-degree rule.

-However, introducing flashy transitions always happen at the risk of removing the audience from the immersive experience of the movie.
+However, introducing flashy transitions always happens at the risk of removing the audience from the immersive experience of the movie.

 As Lev Kuleshov and Alfred Hitchcock discovered, the human imagination is excellent at stitching together – or filling in the gaps – between two frames.

-Perhaps no one understands this better than creators of comic books.
-Comic book authors are masters of telling stories with frames and seamlessly transport the reader between locations in time and space.
+Perhaps no one understands this better than comic book creators.
+Comic book authors are masters of telling stories with frames, seamlessly transporting the reader between locations in time and space.

 In Understanding Comics.
 The Invisible Art (link to Amazon), the author Scott McCloud describes how we are masters at observing details but perceiving the whole, also known as closure.

-With closure, we can create meaning from a simple symbol – like a stick figure of a man or a woman, which tells us whether we are about to enter the ladies room or the men’s room.
+With closure, we can create meaning from a simple symbol—like a stick figure of a man or a woman—that tells us whether we are about to enter the ladies’ or men’s room.

 I highly recommend Understanding Comics by McCloud for anyone interested in storytelling.
-It’s a great study on how to utilize still frames to tell a story – and what is a movie, if not a continuous sequence of still frames?
+It’s a great study on using still frames to tell a story—and what a movie is, if not a continuous sequence of still frames.

 The visible cut – or non-continuity editing

-Continuity editing is basically the opposite of when the filmmaker tries to draw attention to its medium.
+Continuity editing is the opposite of when the filmmaker tries to draw attention to the medium.

-Fx when a director chooses to break the fourth wall and make an actor address the audience directly, or when he/she chooses to use a fancy transition between two scenes that draw our attention.
+Fx when a director chooses to break the fourth wall and make an actor address the audience directly or when he/she chooses to use a fancy transition between two scenes that draws our attention.

 In the opening monologue scene from Ferris Bueller’s Day Off (1986), you can see some great examples of both.

-And this example from Gremlins 2: The New Batch (1990) is another great example of how the director and editor draw attention to the film medium and takes the audience by surprise.
+This example from Gremlins 2: The New Batch (1990) is another great example of how the director and editor draw attention to the film medium and surprise the audience.

-In both of the examples above, our attention is drawn to the mechanics of the film medium because the director and editor intentionally wanted us to.
+In both examples above, our attention is drawn to the mechanics of the film medium because the director and editor intentionally wanted us to.
 I.e., the effects are used for comedic effects.

 However, that is not always the case.
-Bad editing – like unintentionally breaking the 180-degree rule or 30-degree rule – can unintentionally draw our attention away from the story, make us confused, annoyed, or even uninterested in watching the rest of the movie.
+Bad editing—like unintentionally breaking the 180-degree rule or 30-degree rule—can unintentionally draw our attention away from the story, making us confused, annoyed, or even uninterested in watching the rest of the movie.

-Continuity editing is the invisible art of cutting a movie not to notice the edits.
+Continuity editing is the invisible art of cutting a movie without not noticing the edits.

 Do you know of any great examples of continuity editing?
 Let us know in the comment section below.